I help participants understand the managerial relevance of finance and how to solve complicated financial business cases.

-Prof. Dr. Dennis Vink is Professor of Finance and Investment at Nyenrode Business Universiteit and is the Director of the Center for Finance.
+Prof. dr. Dennis Vink is Professor of Finance and Investment at Nyenrode Business Universiteit.
 He teaches corporate finance and strategic financial management.
-Furthermore, Dennis is the author of various academic papers that focus on structured finance.
-Next to his work in academia, he is involved in advisory work that deals with complex issues in the field of financial management in the public and private sector.
+Furthermore, Dennis is the author of various academic papers that focus on empirical research in financial markets.

 Several papers he worked on are co-authored by Frank Fabozzi on topics related to structured finance to advance the knowledge in the area of credit ratings and the use of asset-backed securities in (European) financial markets.
 His work is published in high quality international academic journals, such as: the European Journal of Finance, The Journal of Structured Finance, Finance Research Letters, The Journal of Fixed Income, and the European Financial Management Journal.
 Dennis acts as a referee for several top-10 finance journals and the European Central Bank.

 Furthermore, Dennis has (co-)authored with Martin Vredendaal three books in the area of financial management.
 Edition of Basisconcepten Finance is used at universities and hogescholen in Holland.
 Editions of their books Basics of Finance and Special Topics in Finance are being adopted by universities and business schools in over four countries.

 In addition to his research, has collaborated with the management of Damen Shipyards, ING Real Estate, Eureko / Achmea, Ministry of Infrastructure and the Environment, Municipality of Rotterdam, and Moody's.